Which Colleges Require Portfolios?

 Requirements for Costume Design or Lighting Design are equally detailed.

-Entry into Yale’s program will require either an in-person portfolio or the physical mailing of an intimidating list of catalogued items in order to be considered.
+Entry into Yale’s program will require either an in-person portfolio or the physical mailing of an intimidating list of cataloged items in order to be considered.
 Boston University’s program offers a two-step online review, first submitting up to 20 digital images through Slideroom, followed by a Skype Portfolio Review with the committee.

 To apply to SUNY Purchase’s film program, one must submit ten samples of artwork (including videos) along with a statement about your role in each production.
 At George Mason, the process includes a video sample submission but also a sample treatment for a film or television show as well as a 500-word essay explaining your interest in film as an area of study.
 USC’s renowned film program requires a mix of writing samples, a personal statement, and photo/video clips of your previous work.